 Id like to talk about a special day in the life of a food allergy mom.
 About a year ago, my boys had their annual allergy testing.
 Their bloodwork came back with some good numbersnumbers indicating that perhaps their allergies were declining or going away.
 Could this be possible after years of avoiding foods, of being scared of a deadly reaction?

-Have you ever actually gone into the pharmacy and said, hey pharmacist, does this medication have gluten in it? and received a verified 100% safe answer in return?
-If youre like me, you are more likely to get a blank stare, or maybe something like well, I dont think so, but I cant be sure.
-If you have a good pharmacy, theyll probably have to spend 20 minutes and look over the product insert and call the manufacturer but even then sometimes the answers are a bit muddled.
+Have you ever actually gone into the pharmacy and said, Hey pharmacist, does this medication have gluten in it? and received a verified 100% safe answer in return?
+If youre like me, you are more likely to get a blank stare, or maybe something like, Well, I dont think so, but I cant be sure.
+If you have a good pharmacy staffed by good pharmacists, theyll probably have to spend 20 minutes and look over the product insert and call the manufacturerbut even then, sometimes the answers are a bit muddled.

 Take me out to the ball game, take me out to the crowd/Buy me some peanuts...
 SCREEECH!
 Stop the song!
 No peanuts here, please---were allergic to those things!
 It just so happens that my little guy, who has a peanut allergy in addition to a few others, likes baseball.
 You know, the sport that traditionally has peanuts at the game.
 Even the most famous baseball song mentions peanuts.